Efficient planet formation by pebble accretion in ALMA rings: Model

 where $\Sigma_{\rm peb}$ is the local pebble surface density.
 The accretion efficiencies in the 2D and 3D limits read \citep[converted from][]{LiuOrmel2018,OrmelLiu2018}

 in which $q = m/M_\star$ is the mass ratio of planetesimal and $\Delta v$ (\eq{delv}) is the approaching velocity of pebble relative to the planetesimal.
 The settling factor $f_{\rm set}$ is always around unity.
-Detailed derivation and formulas are in \App{PAE}.
+Detailed derivation and formulas are \hjadd{listed} in \App{PAE}.
 Since planetesimals with high inclination $i > h_{\rm d}$ only interact with pebbles over a fraction $~i/h_{\rm d}$ of their orbits.
-The pebble scale height coefficient should be modified as
+The pebble scaleheight coefficient should be modified as

 where $i$ is the inclination and